 And photos…wow…where to begin.
 I mean, it’s easy to delete blurry and duplicate photos.
 So start there.
 But after that, it gets really hard.
-If you don’t need the space on your computer, just organize your photos so that you can find what you are looking for easily.
+If you don’t need space on your computer, just organize your photos so that you can find what you are looking for easily.
 You might do it by date or event.

 But if you need space on your computer, consider transferring your photos to a Memory Stick.
 Depending on how many photos you need to transfer, you might consider different sticks for different date ranges, events, etc…

-We moved in June but I still had so many documents and files related to our old home still in my documents file.
+We moved in June but I still had so many documents and files related to our old home in my documents file.
 It was cathartic to delete them all!